Catboy-Riku/NyatOS/README.md

 # NyatOS
 Simple text based OS for computer craft ith several programs included.

-Divided into 2 version, Public and Secure, with only a couple difference in secure mode.
+Divided into 2 version, Public and Secure, with only a couple difference in secure mode.<br />
-Secure mode only allows NyatOS admin users to output redstone signal for opening doors or whatever.
+Secure mode only allows NyatOS admin users to output redstone signal for opening doors or whatever.<br />
-It also disallows the Guest user from logging in entirely.
+It also disallows the Guest user from logging in entirely.<br />

 Default user logins are as follows:<br />
 <br />